Azure/azure-relay-bridge/CONFIG.md

-If an EntityPath is specified in the connection string, that name is the only valid option for the relay_name expressions in the -L and -R options or for expressions in the effective configuration file.
+If an EntityPath is specified in the connection string, that name is the only valid option for the relay_name expressions in the -L and -T options or for expressions in the effective configuration file.

 The connection string can be set via the AZURE_BRIDGE_CONNECTIONSTRING